legoffant/learnprogramming/README.md

 ## Contact me

-I'm available on twitter for discussion in the pseudo "Trviality" @anth_lg.
+I'm available on twitter for discussion in the pseudo "Triviality" @anth_lg.
 Start to connect and make a network.